 Since our native trees were first cleared, leaving heathland areas, the continual harvesting of plants, heather turfs and gorse for fuel, and bracken for animal bedding, has prevented any shrub and tree regeneration.
 Controlled grazing has the same effect.
 Without the shade of trees, heathland plants and other wildlife thrive in the open landscape.

 The types of plants that can grow in lowland heath areas are determined by the poor soil.
 Other factors include geographical area, local climate, altitude, and land management.
 Heathland plants include heather (Calluna vulgaris) also called ling, bell heather (Erica cinerea) and gorse (Ulex europaeus).
-Dorset, which has the largest and highest area of heathland in Britain, is home to the scarce Dorset heath (Erica ciliaris).
+Dorset heathland, of which 96% is designated as a Site of Special Scientific Interest, is home to the scarce Dorset heath (Erica ciliaris).

 Heathland is important for many rare animal species such as wood tiger beetle (Cicindela sylvatica) and ladybird spider (Eresus niger).
 Bare patches of sandy soil are excellent habitats for many burrowing invertebrates such as solitary wasps.
 South-facing sandy banks are ideal for basking reptiles including the sand lizard (Lacerta agilis)and slow worm (Anguis fragilis).
 The caterpillars of the silver-studded blue (Plebeius argus) butterfly and of the true lover's knot (Lycophotia porhyrea) moth are dependent on heather and gorse tips.